Sol Bloom

-Sol Bloom (March 9, 1870 – March 7, 1949) was an American song-writer and politician from New York City who began his career as an entertainment impresario and sheet music publisher in Chicago.
+Sol Bloom (March 9, 1870 – March 7, 1949) was an American songwriter and politician from New York City who began his career as an entertainment impresario and sheet music publisher in Chicago.
 He served 14 terms in the United States House of Representatives from the West Side of Manhattan, serving from 1923 until his death in 1949.

 Early life

 Bloom was born March 9, 1870, in Pekin, Illinois, to Polish-Jewish immigrants who soon moved to San Francisco.
 He was introduced to theater production in his early teens, then became a theater manager, staging boxing matches featuring "Gentleman Jim" Corbett.
 Seeking ever more spectacular attractions, he attended the Exposition Universelle (1889) in Paris, where he was particularly taken with the dancers and acrobats of the "Algerian Village," somewhat representative of France's Algerian colony.

 Bloom could converse sparingly in four or five European languages, and was adept in sign language.